 Round 9: Sc in every hump of the last row (125), Fasten off and weave in the ends.

-If you want to add more variety to your crochet infinity scarf collection, I have my crochet Christmas scarf pattern and crochet bean stitch infinity scarf pattern available.
+If you want to add more variety to your crochet infinity scarf collection, I have my crochet Christmas scarf pattern and crochet v stitch scarf pattern available.

 - Choose the Right Yarn: For a softer and more comfortable scarf, opt for a yarn blend that includes alpaca or bamboo.
 These fibers can add warmth without being too heavy or itchy.